Frequently Asked Questions

 Previously dried botanicals and faux flowers, can be shipped internationally.
 As mentioned with previously dried flowers though, these are extremely fragile and I don't know that I'd be 100% confident in having you ship these fragile beauties internationally.
 Faux flowers, absolutely, let's do it!

-When you've filled out your order forms, I will send you very details shipping instructions on how to ensure your flowers arrive safe and sound here in Kelowna.
+When you've filled out your order forms, if you've selected shipping, I will send you very details shipping instructions on how to ensure your flowers arrive safe and sound here in Kelowna.
 Please note that by not following these shipping instructions to a tea, your flowers could be damaged in transit or arrived wilted and dying.
 If you ship your flowers to me without following instructions and they arrive in a sad state, you will be informed and I will let you know if they can be salvaged or not.

 Bouquet preservation pieces can take a lot of time, patience and expertise to create.
 You're hiring someone that has worked with flowers in resin for years and has worked tirelessly to learn all the tricks of the trade, made all the mistakes and also learned from them.
 I started out with botanical jewellery and moved into bouquet preservation.
 You're hiring someone with hours and hours of practice, learning and knowledge.
+Sure, your cousin/friend/family member/aquaintance may say they can do the same thing for less - but I can almost guarantee you that unless they've done it before, more than once, they will make a mistake that may cost you your flowers.

 I know flowers can cost a good chunk of change, especially for an event like a wedding, and that most of us do so expecting to throw them away once they've wilted.
 With bouquet preservation, you're able to hold onto them and enjoy them in your home for years to come.